Nominations for the 2024 NPR Emerging Investigator Lectureship are now open until 09 October 2023.

 - Community and advocacy activities

-Additional indicators of esteem may be included in the recommendation letter for consideration by the judging panel.
-Statements as to why a nominee is eligible if they are beyond 12 years of their PhD completion, for instance, due to career breaks, will not count towards this word limit
+- Statements as to why a nominee is eligible if they are beyond twelve years of their PhD completion, for instance, due to career breaks, will not count towards this word limit

-- Contact details for a confirmed supporting referee.
-Please inform your referee of the nomination – the Editorial Office will request a supporting letter of recommendation (500-word limit) from this referee once the nomination has been received, where the referee should comment in detail on specific contributions/achievements/potential.
-Referees must state their relationship with the nominee e.g. this could be the nominee’s postdoc or PhD supervisor, line manager, project manager or academic mentor
+Please inform your referee of the nomination that the Editorial Office will request a supporting letter of recommendation (500-word limit) once the nomination has been received, where the referee should comment in detail on specific contributions, achievements and potential.
+Referees must state their relationship with the nominee e.g. this could be the nominee’s postdoc or PhD supervisor, line manager, project manager or academic mentor.

 All eligible nominated candidates will be assessed by a judging panel made up of the Natural Product Reports Editorial Board.